chibelsonda/grid-pbx/docs/IMPLEMENTATION_PLAN.md

 - Phone number inventory and assignment.
 - Basic call routing and callflow visualization.
 - Call-detail record listing and filtering.
+- Add projections and incremental synchronization for each delivered resource domain.

 ### Phase 3: Supporting PBX modules